Quantum Brownian Motion as a Classical Stochastic Process in Phase Space

 \subsection{Decoherence Dynamics: Schr\"odinger Cat State}

-To demonstrate the capability of our method for non-classical states and to highlight the limitations of high-temperature approximations, we study the decoherence of a Schr\"odinger cat state.
+To demonstrate the capability of our method for non-classical states and to highlight the limitations of high-temperature approximations, we study the decoherence of a Schr\"odinger cat state for free QBM.
 The state is a superposition of two spatially separated Gaussian wave packets: